yvesdb/jekyll-now/_drafts/2021-06-01-A-quick-way-to-deploy-code-to-Kubernetes.md

 Alternatively, if you want to kick-off the deployment when new code is pushed to the repo, just change the GitHub Actions yaml file to :

-	name: Build and Deploy to IKSje
+	name: Build and Deploy to IKS

 	on: [push]